rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 All Module Errata.md

 ### Exercise 3: Stop and deallocate Azure VMs provisioned in the lab

+*** Note*** If you want to accomplish the alternate Azure ADDS Track you will need to remove the current Azure AD Connect Syncing.
+Do the following steps before deallocating the environment.  <br>

 Do the following tasks before doing Task 1 on the lab environment <br>

 1. Use the Bastion to connect to az140-dc-vm11 <br>